Izzywa/OnBeat/README.md

     [views.py](OnBeat/backend/views.py) will hold the views that will be responding to requests made from the application's client side application, either with database query response or changes to the database.

+    Some of the functions in this file will use helper function from [helpers.py](OnBeat/backend/helpers.py).

+    #### login_view
+    - Handle POST request for user login, authenticating the user if the username and password match
+    - Otherwise, it will return an error response status.
+    - This view will only accept a POST request, if the user tried to access this view with any other method, the user will be redirected to the login page of the application.

     </details>

     <details>